opendistro/for-elasticsearch-docs/docs/elasticsearch/rest-api-reference.md

 ## indices.flush_synced

 Performs a synced flush operation on one or more indices.
+Synced flush is deprecated and will be removed in 8.0.
+Use flush instead

 ```
 POST _flush/synced